TVanReeth/amigo/README.md

 Author: Timothy Van Reeth
         timothy.vanreeth@kuleuven.be

-AMiGO (Asymptotic Modelling of G-mode Oscillations) is a python package to (i) cal- culate theoretical asymptotic g-mode period-spacing patterns for rotating stars and (ii) measure near-core rotation rates of observed stars by analysing their g-mode pulsations.
+AMiGO (Asymptotic Modelling of G-mode Oscillations) is a python package to (i) calculate theoretical asymptotic g-mode period-spacing patterns for rotating stars and (ii) measure near-core rotation rates of observed stars by analysing their g-mode pulsations.
-In AMiGO, (i) any mode trapping caused by the chemical structure of the star is ignored, and (ii) it is assumed that the g-mode pulsations are in the asymptotic regime, that is, have pulsation frequencies << N , where N is the Brunt\"ais \"al \"a frequency.
+In AMiGO, (i) any mode trapping caused by the chemical structure of the star is ignored, and (ii) it is assumed that the g-mode pulsations are in the asymptotic regime, that is, have pulsation frequencies << N , where N is the Bruntaisala frequency.
 Moreover, the Traditional Approximation of Rotation (TAR) is used: the horizontal component of the
 rotationvector is ignored in the equation of motion.
 Finally, unless otherwise specified, the star is assumed to be uniformly rotating and spherically symmetric.